JampaniKomal/AI_Corrector_Project/README.md

 ## AI Methodology Focus

-The core of the AI Corrector project is powered by the T5 (Text-to-Text Transfer Transformer) model, an advanced neural network architecture covered under the Neural Networks and NLP and Text Analytics units of our Artificial Intelligence syllabus (G5AD24ARI).
+The core of the AI Corrector project is built upon the T5 (Text-to-Text Transfer Transformer) model, an advanced neural network architecture explicitly linked to the Neural Networks and NLP and Text Analytics units of our Artificial Intelligence syllabus (G5AD24ARI).

 - Technique: We utilize a fine-tuned T5 model specifically trained for Grammatical Error Correction (GEC).
 The GEC task is treated as a sequence-to-sequence translation problem, where the input sequence (erroneous text) is directly translated into the output sequence (corrected text).
 - Model Advantage: The T5 architecture's attention mechanisms allow it to understand the deep context of a sentence, enabling it to correct complex grammatical errors and syntactical mistakes that simple dictionary or rule-based methods (like those explored in Prototype 1) could not handle.